Juvenile Criminal Cases, Juvenile Delinquency Proceedings

 Under age 17: When your child who is under age 17 is charged with a criminal offense, the case will be handled by the juvenile court.
 In certain cases, a juvenile may be tried as an adult.
 A Michigan juvenile case which involves a criminal charge is referred to as a juvenile delinquency proceeding.

 Age 17 or older: A person charged with a crime at age 17 and beyond is treated as an adult and faces criminal penalties which include potential imprisonment.
-However, an offender age 17 but under 21, may be eligible for special sentencing treatment pursuant to the Youthful Trainee Act (YTA or HYTA).
+However, an offender age 17 but before age 24, may be eligible for special sentencing treatment pursuant to the Youthful Trainee Act (YTA or HYTA).
 When we are able to achieve a disposition pursuant to YTA, the conviction will be dismissed and the record sealed from public view upon compliance.

 Constitutional Rights afforded to Juveniles Charged with a Crime